Adriaan van Flodroff

 Adriaan Gustaaf Count van Flodroff (also Flodorf or Flodorph, died 1690) was a Dutch soldier.

+Biography

 He first joined the Dutch Army in 1671, and by 1683 had risen to become a Major General of cavalry.
 In 1689, following the outbreak of the Nine Years War, he was sent with a detachment to persuade Liège to abandon its neutrality and join the Grand Alliance, a mission which proved successful.
 The same year he took part in the Siege of Bonn.
 He was killed at the Battle of Fleurus in 1690.